-For trade receivables, the Company applies a simplified approach in calculating ECLs.
+For trade receivables, the Company applies a simplified approach in calculating expected credit losses (ECLs).

 Therefore, the Company does not track changes in credit risk, but instead recognises a loss allowance based on lifetime ECLs at each reporting date.
 The Company determined based on historical experience and expectations that the ECL on its trade receivable is insignificant and was not recorded.

 The Company considers a financial asset in default when contractual payments are 90 days past due.
 However, in certain cases, the Company may also consider a financial asset to be in default when internal or external information indicates that the Company is unlikely to receive the outstanding contractual amounts in full before taking into account any credit enhancements held by the Company.
 A financial asset is written off when there is no reasonable expectation of recovering the contractual cash flows.
+ECL as on March 31st 2022 is not material.